Meet The Staff

 Anna Dowd, MA

-Anna is currently employed through the Prevention Services department of High Point and works as a part time coordinator for the Brockton Area Prevention Collaborative.
-Dowd, who earned her Bachelor of Science in Psychology from Bridgewater State University in 2014 and her Master of Arts in Clinical Psychology from Bridgewater State University in 2016, has been with the Collaborative since January of 2014.
+Anna is currently employed through the Prevention Services Department of High Point, working as a part time coordinator for the Brockton Area Prevention Collaborative.
+She earned her Bachelor of Science in Psychology from Bridgewater State University (BSU) in 2014 and her Master of Arts in Clinical Psychology from BSU in 2016, has been with the Collaborative since January of 2014 when she first interned for the program.

 More About Anna...

 Anna completed a Spring internship in 2014 with the collaborative and was hired as a part time administrative assistant, working predominately on data collection, analysis and interpretation procedures.
 While completing her Master’s degree, Anna accepted a full-time Coalition Coordinator position with the Collaborative.
 During this time, Anna’s analytical and writing skills were used to aid in writing two grant proposals for the Collaborative as well as conducting all Key Stakeholder interviews with collaterals throughout the region.
-In addition, Anna helped to facilitate Overdose Prevention trainings and is working towards her CPS.
+In addition, Anna helped to facilitate Overdose Prevention trainings.
 Currently, Anna works as a part-time Coordinator providing evening support to initiatives throughout the collaborative.

 Anna is able to combine her clinical skills and drive to help those impacted by substance use disorder to contribute to the prevention services department.
 In addition to this, Anna brings a variety of talents to the team, including her ability to analyze and sort data and her grant writing skills.
 She is thorough and timely, and her attention to detail is unmatched.
 Anna’s work ethic is admirable, and her listening skills allow her to develop trust with individuals in the community.
 When Anna isn’t working she’s usually eating popcorn, attending concerts, and daydreaming about her next tattoo.